Saint Kitts and Nevis travel advice

 Influenced by the many cultures to pass through Saint Kitts and Nevis, the islands offer a variety of fare, despite their size.
 Fresh seafood is available on both islands with kingfish and snapper popular.
 The spiny lobster is a particular delicacy.
 The national dish is stewed salt fish, served with spicy plantains and coconut dumplings.
 Jamaican inspired jerk chicken and rotis are great street stall snacks.
 Pelau, or "cook up" is a Kittitian version of paella, with rice cooked together with fish, meat and vegetables.

-On Saint Kitts, Basseterre has numerous restaurants, cafes and bakeries, whilst Frigate Bay is lined with ice cream stalls and relaxed beach bars.
+On Saint Kitts, Basseterre has numerous restaurants, cafés and bakeries, whilst Frigate Bay is lined with ice cream stalls and relaxed beach bars.
 Nevis has a smattering of restaurants and beach bars along its coast whilst Charlestown offers an international mix of seafood, Chinese and Jamaican eateries.
-Food markets are a local favourite with cafeterias selling freshly fried seafood and fish patties.
+Food markets are a local favorite with cafeterias selling freshly fried seafood and fish patties.

 We recommend you drink bottled water rather than from the tap, although superior standard restaurants and hotels do provide purified water that is generally fine to drink.